Pathway to Opening

 A school employee will contact the student’s family.
 Parents should plan to pick up students from school or an off campus site within 30 minutes and follow-up with their healthcare provider.

-Faculty members with symptoms will notify the Head of School, leave campus, and follow-up with their healthcare provider.
+Faculty members with symptoms will notify school administration, leave campus, and follow-up with their healthcare provider.

 Areas used by the symotomatic person will be closed for cleaning and sanitizing.